A History of St Peter's Church, Woolhampton

 South Transept: The subject of the larger window is the Crucifixion with the Birth and the Baptism on either side.
 The smaller window records the restoration in 1861 and the Roll of Honour names those who gave their lives in the two World Wars.
 A brass plate is in memory of Count Gurowski (Woolhampton House 1908-1939).
 The small door was the traditional entry for the squire, family and servants from the adjacent Woolhampton House (now Elstree School).

 Tower: This was repaired in 1735 and more recently.
 The shingled spire gives an effective point to the exterior.
-The tenor bell is pre Reformation, having the marks of Wokingham Foundry.
+The treble bell is pre Reformation, dated c1360, having the marks of Wokingham Foundry.
 The second has inscribed in black letters ‘Gloria in Excelcis Deo’ W.K.
-1585 (William Knight of Reading).
+1586 (William Knight of Reading).
 Both these bells must have sounded the rejoicing over the defeat of the Armada.
-The third is a Trafalgar Year bell by Thomas Mears and Son.
+The third, tenor bell, is a Trafalgar Year bell by Thomas Mears and Son.
 The date is 1805, with 1931 added when it was recast by the gift of Geoffrey Palmer, who lived at Woolhampton Court.

 Churchyard: Opposite the south porch is the railed tomb of the Wollascott family.
 To the west of the church, in the centre of the churchyard, is the rose-pinked tomb of the Blyth family.
 On the other side of the path is the red-bricked tomb of Elizabeth Crewe and her granddaughter.
 In the far eastern corner lies the graves of Count Gurowski and family.
 Rectors buried here are: